Marriage in New Zealand: Polygamy

 However, polygamous marriages legally performed in another country can be recognised in New Zealand, provided that no person involved was living in New Zealand at the time of the union.

 Advocacy for full legalisation of polygamy in New Zealand has come from some religious organisations and from polyamorous groups.
 However, polygamy has little public support among New Zealanders, and no major political party has endorsed its legalisation.

 Marriage between relatives

-Under Schedule 2 of the Marriage Act 1955, no person may marry their following relatives:
+Under Schedule 2 of the Marriage Act 1955, no person may marry the following relatives:

 Māori marriages

 Māori society had no formal marriage rite as such, but family approval was required and marriages are still discussed at hui.
 Maori custom marriages were recognised as legal until 1888.
 However, although there was some doubt about the validity of such marriages after a Supreme Court, now the High Court, decision in 1888, they continued to be used until the 1950s.
 From 1888, parliament continued to recognise custom marriages in legislation while the courts sometimes did not, creating a contradictory system.

 Māori were not mentioned in the Marriage Act of 1842 and were exempted from the provisions of the Marriage Acts of 1847, 1854, 1880, 1904, and 1908, but from 1854 allowed to marry under the provisions of the Acts if they so desired.
 From 1854, the Governor General could proclaim districts where the Act would apply to Māori marriages.

 The Marriage Act 1955 makes no special provisions or exemptions for Māori.
 However, the Births, Deaths, Marriages, and Relationships Registration Act 1995 requires that all information relating to a Maori custom marriage be recorded in a manner that allows it to be clearly ascertained that the marriage was a Maori custom marriage while other provisions of the same act make no special provision for Maori custom marriages and require that for any marriage to be registered, forms supplied to the Registrar must be signed by each spouse, the celebrant, and two witnesses.